 Read the excerpts from the agent’s deposition, and you’ll certainly be as confounded as she was.
 Could this be another example of Clearwater Police Detective Stephen Bohling fabricating evidence in order to protect the sister and brother-in-law of David Miscavige?
-If Kyle’s case had gone to trial, imagine the massive embarrassment, the circus-like spectacle, of Detective Bohling attempting the impossible task of extricating himself from his fiction-filled police report, his tangled web.
+If Kyle’s case had gone to trial, imagine the massive embarrassment, the circus-like spectacle, of Detective Bohling attempting to extricate himself from his fiction-filled police report, his tangled web.

-We were all taught as children that policemen are here “To Protect and Serve.”
+As children, we were taught that policemen are here “To Protect and Serve.”
 They’re supposed to be “serving” the people by “protecting” the innocent, the weak, the helpless, and those members of our society who cannot stand up for themselves.
 This includes, of course, those who’ve perished under extremely suspicious circumstances.
 In Clearwater, Florida, however, “Protect and Serve” appears to mean “serve” the wealthy and the corrupt, “protect” their interests.
 The interests of a twenty-year-old who ran afoul of powerful Scientologists be damned.

 Copyright © 2023 by Victoria L. Britton